MicrosoftDocs/VBA-Docs/api/Word.InlineShape.md

 ActiveDocument.InlineShapes(1).Activate
 ```

  **Shape** objects are anchored to a range of text but are free-floating and can be positioned anywhere on the page.
-You can use the **ConvertToInlineShape** method and the **ConvertToShape** method to convert shapes from one type to the other.
+Use the **ConvertToInlineShape** method and the **ConvertToShape** method to convert shapes from one type to the other.
 You can convert only pictures, OLE objects, and ActiveX controls to inline shapes.
 Use the **Type** property to return the type of inline shape: picture, linked picture, embedded OLE object, linked OLE object, or ActiveX control.

 > [!NOTE]